Utilizing Mother Nature’s Gifts To Provide Dramatic Effect

 – Shadows are the enemy – Whenever possible, stay away from shooting a picture with harsh shadows.
 There are special filters that can help to minimize the effects of harsh shadows.
 This is another reason we come back at different times of the day.

 – Staging is a must.
 Sometimes we don’t have complete control over staging a home.
 Simple staging to highlight an area may be as simple as flowers strategically placed or place settings at a table.
 More complex staging may involve rearranging furniture.
 Ever watch a movie or TV Show, no one has their back to the camera.
 To get the right angle a piece of furniture may have to be taken out of the picture.
 A diligent artist will make it happen.

 This picture was a picture that we rejected.
 It was taken near sunset and did not take advantage of the magic a morning sunrise would hold.
-Also the clear sky does not any dramatic effect to the shot.
+Also, the clear sky does not add a dramatic effect to the shot.
 We were fortunate to have clouds roll in the next morning to provide that dramatic effect.
 Notice

 In this image, we are highlighting the pottery that is part of a pillar that would not be in any other shot.
-The pottery and the pine frame the image and draw your attention the the signature water feature.
+The pottery and the pine tree frame the image and draw your attention to the signature water feature.

 Here is the triple treat – Showcasing 1) Views – 2) The Home – 3) The Garden and the park bench.
 This area is a very special garden area that offers privacy and it was showcased from 4 different angles highlighting other features of the property.
 See one more example below.

 Sometimes a feature is the whole room.
 Our client who built this home loves skiing in Colorado.
 This influenced his design of the fireplace.
 Notice the subtle framing of the natural beam pillars.